 Many U.S. states prohibit alcohol education by parents.
-Historically, this is a radical change
+This is a radical change over time

 II.
 Radical Laws